 What Is Aqueous Cream?

-Why Is Aqueous Cream Prescribed for Dry Skin?
+Why Is Aqueous Cream Prescribed For Eczema?

 The National Institute for Clinical Excellence (NICE) and the Medicines and Healthcare products Regulatory Agency (MHRA)* have both issued warnings against using aqueous cream as emollients, especially on the extra sensitive skin of children.

 *The NICE clinical guideline on atopic eczema in children, and the National Eczema Society have reported that aqueous cream may be associated with skin reactions, such as burning, stinging, itching and redness, when used as a leave-on emollient but not when used as a wash product (7,8).
 This is also stated in the current British National Formulary (1).
 The reactions, which are not generally serious, often occur within 20 minutes of application but can occur later (6).
 The difference in the irritation potential in some patients may be related to the contact time with the skin, as soap substitutes are largely removed in the washing process.
 The National Eczema Society advise to never use aqueous cream as a leave-on emollient as it is likely to exacerbate rather than improve the eczema (8).

 Prepared by UK Medicines Information (UKMi) pharmacists for NHS healthcare professionals.